dmlc/xgboost/doc/build.rst

 When default target is used, an R package shared library would be built in the ``build`` area.
 The ``install`` target, in addition, assembles the package files with this shared library under ``build/R-package`` and runs ``R CMD INSTALL``.

 On Windows, CMake with Visual C++ Build Tools (or Visual Studio) has to be used to build an R package with GPU support.
-Rtools must also be installed (perhaps, some other MinGW distributions with ``gendef.exe`` and ``dlltool.exe`` would work, but that was not tested).
+Rtools must also be installed (perhaps, some other MinGW distributions with ``dlltool.exe`` would work, but that is not tested).

 .. code-block:: bash